Tonioou/go-api-test/README.md

 # TODO List

-That's a todo crud, where i'm exercising some things and trying others like using open telemetry for tracing, writing my one openapi3 file, and exercising golang architecture.
+That's a todo crud, where i'm exercising some things and trying others like using open telemetry for tracing, writing my own openapi3 file, and exercising golang architecture.

 ## How to run